sumhungyee/telegram_ai_gptq/README.md

 ### Limitations
 1. Stateless.
 This is beneficial for group-chats, and saves a lot of effort and memory.
 2. Can be very slow, depending on the speed of your computer.

+> **Note**
+> It is advised to download GPTQ models less than or equal to 13B parameters
+>

 Different models are trained with different prompt templates.
 It is important to ensure that your model's prompt template matches the prompt template you are feeding it.
 For a list of prompt templates, see [this link](https://www.reddit.com/r/LocalLLaMA/wiki/models#wiki_prompt_templates).
 Currently, only Vicunav1.1 is supported, however, one can choose to extend this by visiting `loader.py` under the `gptq` folder, extending from the `PromptTypes` and `DelayedReply` classes.